tarwn/lessthandot-hugo/blogs/content/posts/2010-09-02-sql-server-types-numeric-vs-int.md

 Set NOCOUNT ON
 Begin Tran
-	Insert Into NumberNumericTest(Num) Select Num From NumberIntTest WHERE Num &gt; 10001 Commit Tran
+	Insert Into NumberNumericTest(Num) Select Num From NumberIntTest WHERE Num > 10001 Commit Tran
 Go